Maker Club Enables Amputees with Customized and Accessible Alternatives

 Before adopting 3D printing, prosthetic production struggled with:

-1. Inability to mass produce due to custom parts and requirement of plaster molds.
+1. Inability to produce large quantities due to custom parts and requirements of plaster molds.

 2. Long lead times and involved iterations due to the need for new molds alongside changes.